PilzDE/pilz_robots/prbt_hardware_support/README.md

 | `has_operation_mode_support` | `true` | `true` |
 | `visual_status_indicator` | `true` | `true` |

-# Safety Features

-## Safe torque off function
-The Safe torque off (STO) function of the robot arm is a safety function to immediately turn off torque of the drives.
-The behavior triggers the
-RUN_PERMITTED signal.

-## Run permitted signal
+## Definitions
+### RUN_PERMITTED signal
 The RUN_PERMITTED is a state required in the safety controller for the robot to operate.
 It is sent to the ROS system to inform it in the case of an upcoming STO of the robot.

-## Safe brake control
+**Please note:**
+The ROS nodes only react on changes of the signal, so it may be necessary to re-trigger RUN_PERMITTED in order to enable the drives at start.

+### STO
+The STO function (“Safe torque off”) of the robot arm is a safety function to immediately turn off torque of the drives.
+The behavior triggers the RUN_PERMITTED signal.

+### SBC
-The SBC function (Safe brake control) of the robot arm is a safety function which is used in conjunction with the RUN_PERMITTED and prevents a motion when the torque of the drives is turned off.
+The SBC function ("Safe brake control") of the robot arm is a safety function which is used in conjunction with the RUN_PERMITTED and prevents a motion when the torque of the drives is turned off.

 ## Safe stop 1 (SS1)
-To allow a controlled stop, the safety controller delays the STO function by several milliseconds.
-This package opens a modbus connection to the safety controller (PNOZmulti or PSS4000).
-The safety controller sends a `RUN_PERMITTED=false` signal via Modbus immediately so that ros_control has a short time interval to stop the drives via a brake ramp.
+To allow a controlled stop, the safety controller delays the STO signal by several milliseconds.
+The STO signal, otherwise, would lead to an immediate stop of the robot via Stop 0.
+The time delay gives the ros_control time to stop the drives with a well defined brake ramp.
+The safety controller informs the ros_control about the stop request via Modbus connection.
+The Modbus connection is opened by this package.
-The TCP could for example brake on the current trajectory.
-After execution of the brake ramp, the drivers are halted.
-Even if ROS would fail, the safety controller turns off the motors via STO (that would be a Stop 0 then).
+After the execution of the brake ramp, the drivers are halted.

+**Please note:**
+Should ROS fail (for what ever reason), the safety controller still ensures that the robot is stopped by executing a Stop 0.
+The Stop 0 is executed after the above described time delay.

-## Brake tests
+## Brake test
-Brake tests are an integral part of the SBC, since they detect malfunction of the brakes or the brake control in general.
+Brake tests are an integral part of the safe brake control (SBC) functionality, since they detect malfunctions of the brakes or the brake control in general.
 Brake tests for each drive have to be executed at a regular interval.
 When the safety controller requests brake tests, they have to be executed within 1 hour, else the robot cannot be moved anymore.

 ## Operation Modes
 The robot system can be controlled in various modes.